 What Features Does the Toyota Kluger Have?

-Toyota’s entry-level Kluger GX comes riding on a set of 18-inch alloys, and receives automatic LED head and tail lights, adaptive cruise control, three-zone climate control, cloth upholstery with a leather-wrapped steering wheel & gear lever, a rear-view camera with front & rear parking sensors, keyless entry & start, a 7.0-inch digital instrument cluster and an 8.0-inch infotainment display with Apple CarPlay & Android Auto paired with a six-speaker sound system.
+Toyota’s entry-level Kluger GX comes riding on a set of 18-inch alloys and receives LED head & tail lights, adaptive cruise control, a rear-view camera with front & rear parking sensors, fog lights, tri-zone climate control, keyless entry & start, cloth upholstery with a leather-wrapped steering wheel & gear lever, a 7.0-inch digital instrument cluster and an 8.0-inch infotainment system with wireless Apple CarPlay & Android Auto paired with a six-speaker sound system.

-Stepping up to the Kluger GXL adds a set of roof rails, leatherette upholstery with heated front seats, a powered boot lift, power-adjustable front seats, and an upgraded 12.3-inch infotainment display with sat-nav.
+Stepping up to the Kluger GXL adds a powered boot lift, roof rails, leatherette upholstery with heated front seats, an upgraded 12.3-inch infotainment system as well as heated, power-adjustable front seats.

 Adaptive cruise control